unosquare/swan/README.md

 #### Example 4: Making a PUT

-Easy way to HTTP PUT using `JsonClient`.
+An easy way to HTTP PUT using `JsonClient`.

 ```csharp
 // The PUT